Jump to content

 Should I quit my student job?

-If you have a student job which is professionally relevant, it might make sense to keep your it, get a release certificate and apply for supplementary unemployment benefit.
+If you are entitled to unemployment benefit but need an extra income or have a relevant student job, it might make sense to keep the job, get a release certificate, and apply for supplementary unemployment benefit.

 Ask your unemployment fund about the specific rules.
 They can help you find out what might be the right solution for you.